Ireland Travel Tips – Here’s what you need to know

 Tips are not expected for bartenders, taxi drivers, or fast food/counter service.

-If this is your first trip to Ireland you will likely face the same decision we had to make – do we include Northern Ireland or spend more time in Ireland?
+If this is your first trip to Ireland, you will likely consider the decision to either visit Northern Ireland or spend more time in Ireland.
+Now that we’ve visited both countries, the answer is simple.

 YES.
 You should absolutely go to Northern Ireland.

 We also really liked Belfast.
-I don’t know why, but we had a negative impression of Belfast.
-We were wrong.
-Belfast has a lot to offer and should be included in your itinerary.
-We stayed at the iconic Hilton Belfast in the heart of the city, located directly on the River Lagan.
+I don’t know why, but we had a negative impression of Belfast before visiting.
+I’m glad we were wrong.
+Belfast has a lot to offer and should be included on every Ireland road trip itinerary.

 The Titanic Belfast is definitely worth visiting.
 It’s a museum and monument to Belfast’s maritime heritage, located on the site where the RMS Titanic was built.
 It’s a fun tourist attraction that has the right mix of history and entertainment.